About

 Do you have any questions or comments regarding the Drone Transport Initiative?

 Please read our FAQs.
-If you have any questions about the project, please contact Sandy Lee, Senior Project Manager, at sandy.lee@ubc.ca.
+If you have any questions about the project, please get in touch with Sandy Lee, Senior Project Manager, at sandy.lee@ubc.ca.

 Donors